end-of-game/cloudunit/cu-clair/README.md

     docker-compose up -d
 ```

-If Clair is not running: `docker-compose start clair`
+If Clair is not running: `docker-compose start Clair`

 # Installing Clairctl into vagrant/CloudUnit